loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- How can I make your days more fulfilling?

-- What can I be doing better to help you in your job?
+- I’ve noticed that our last several 1-on-1s have stayed pretty surface.
+What are your honest impressions of this meeting?
+What could we be doing differently or better?

-- What can I do to help remove obstacles?
+- At what point in the past week were you most frustrated with or discouraged by your work?
+What can I do to help you manage that?

+- What’s your favorite thing I do as a manager of this team I should keep doing?

 ## Career development

-- What additional training or education would you like?

 - What development areas do you want to work on in the coming weeks?

+- Are there any events or training you’d like to attend to help you grow your skills?

-- What skills would you like to develop right now?
+- Which career or development goals do you feel like you’re not able to focus on right now?

 ## Conversation starters

-- What would you like to focus on at this meeting?

-- Are you on track to meet the deadline?
+- How are you?
+How is life outside of work?

+- Hey, what’s going on?

 - Tell me a story...

 ## Job satisfaction

-- If you could work on anything for the next month, what would it be?
-What makes you say that?

-- What talents do you have that you feel we are fully utilizing?
-Which of your talents are we not fully leveraging?
+- When was the time you enjoyed working here the most?

-- What do you like most about your job today?
+- What interests you about the project(s) you’re currently working on, and why?

+- Do you think our company is loyal to its employees?
+Why or why not?

 ## Other

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- If you had millions of dollars, what would you do every day?

+- What haven’t you tried yet?

 - What questions do you have about the project?

-- How are things going for you outside of work?

 ## Team and company

-- How are you feeling about the recent news?
-Why do you say that?

-- How could we change our team meetings to be more effective?

-- What’s the biggest thing you’d like to change about our team?
+- What’s something you feel is undervalued that you contribute to the team?

+- What do you do when you get stuck on something?
+What is your process of getting unstuck?
+Who is the team member you turn to for help?

+- What excites you about our business?
+The company?
+What concerns you?

 ## Work-life

-- Is there anything that you’re struggling with?

-- What worries you?
-What’s on your mind?

-- What were your biggest time wasters or roadblocks last week or the week before?
+- What could we change about work that would improve the rest of your life?

+- What are the most important things you will focus on before we meet next?

+- How are you feeling about work?

 <!-- end of questions -->
 ### Key Updates 🔑